 Click here for a short clip on how to search and register for courses in eServices.

 - Verify holds: Verify that you do not have any holds that will prevent you from successfully registering for your classes.
 Log into e-Services and click on Dashboard to view any holds.

-On or after March 22 Returning students with 30+ earned credits through Fall 2020; Veterans/FTA/PTA/ACCS/TRIO/MANE students On or after March 23 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after March 24 Open registration
+On or after November 6, 2023 Returning students with 30+ earned credits through Summer 2023: Veterans/FTA/PTA/ACCS/TRIO/SUCCESS/returning MANE students may register for nursing and general ed courses; new MANE students may register for general ed courses only; new MANE students will register for NURS courses after nursing program orientation On or after November 7, 2023 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after November 8, 2023 Open registration

-On or after April 5 Returning students with 30+ earned credits through Fall 2020; Veterans/FTA/ACCS/TRIO/MANE students On or after April 6 Returning students with 15+ earned credits through Fall 2020 On or after April 7 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after April 8 PSEO students-first semester PSEO students must register with Advisor assistance during their orientation session; after their first semester, PSEO students can register online after turning in the PSEO state form On or after April 9 Open registration
+On or after April 1, 2024 Returning students with 30+ earned credits through Fall 2023; Veterans/FTA/PTA/ACCS/TRIO/SUCCESS/returning NURS students may register for nursing and general ed courses; new NURS students may register for general ed courses only; new NURS students will register for NURS courses after nursing program orientation On or after April 2, 2024 Returning students with 15+ earned credits On or after April 3, 2024 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after April 4, 2024 PSEO students – first semester PSEO students must register with Advisor assistance during their orientation session; after their first semester, PSEO students can register online after turning in the PSEO state form On or after April 5, 2024 Open registration

 - You are responsible for your registration, including the financial and academic consequences that result from your schedule